Master hexagonal architecture in Rust

 But what good is a repository if its methods return thread-safe Future

-s, but the repo itself is stuck on just one?
+s, but the repo itself is bound to a single thread?
 Let's ensure AuthorRepository

 is Send